-So it snowed… a lot more than the forecasters predicted.
+So it snowed… a lot.
 Despite the icy roads and slippery sidewalks, for many, a lovely snowfall is an excuse to go sledding, even if it is just down that tiny median in front of your home.
 Maybe you’re one of the lucky few with a store-bought sled and the envy of the sledding hill crowd.

 If not, don’t despair.
 Coloradans are famous for their ingenuity when it comes to makeshift sleds.
 Our friend Jody Mace at Charlotte on the Cheap (a Southern gal, go figure) has come up with 17 DIY options.